-ConvertKit sequences are automated email campaigns that are sent to the subsribers based on the list they subscribed to or a CTA they clicked in your emails or your blog.
+ConvertKit sequences are automated email campaigns that are sent to the subscribers based on the list they subscribed to or a CTA they clicked in your emails or your blog.
 ConvertKit sequences are what other email service providers call autoresponders.

 Automated emails get 119% more clicks than broadcast emails.

 Automated emails are emails sent based on things a user “triggers” rather than an arbitrary date and time.
 And they used to be the exclusive domain of big retailers and other enterprises.

 But now, ConvertKit can bring the power of email automation to your blog in a surprisingly simple interface.

 Rather than needing to be a code genius, ConvertKit gives you an easy visual editor to set up email automation for your site.